-If you are a researcher, educator or citizen involved in citizen science this survey is for you!
+If you are a Researcher, Educator or Citizen involved in Citizen Science this survey is for you!

 The Lake Superior Regional Citizen Science Collaborative (LSRCSC) seeks to identify citizen science efforts and opportunities in the Western Lake Superior Region in order to create an opportunity for communication and collaboration among researchers, educators and volunteers who want to engage in citizen science in our region.
 Please take 10 minutes to complete the following survey.
 We thank you in advance for your time.
 This project has been funded by a University of Minnesota Serendipity Grant.

-SAVE THE DATE: December 1, 2017
+Event Date: December 1, 2017

 Calling all professionals whose work involves citizen science!